emiadenuga/telecom-retention-analysis/README.md

 - Billing and payment information
 - Churn indicator

 Raw data is included in this repository.
-A link to the dataset source is also provided in `/data/raw/README.md`.